Dependency Parsing with Bottom-up Hierarchical Pointer Networks

 \subsection{Error Analysis}

-We study the mitigation of error propagation by the proposed neural architecture and characterize errors relative to sentence length and word position\footnote{Errors relative to dependency length (as described in \cite{mcdonald-nivre-2007-characterizing}) are no longer an effective method to measure the impact of error propagation in transition systems designed for Pointer Networks (except for the top-down algorithm \cite{ma-etal-2018-stack}), since these require a single \textsc{Shift-Attach}-$p$ transition to directly build any arc (regardless of its length), not involving several decoder states and, therefore, not directly reflecting the presence of error propagation.} for a concatenation of all ten UD datasets\footnote{ In order to prevent data sparsity, we randomly select the number of sentences that approximately gather 10,000 tokens per treebank.} and for the PTB with BERT-based embeddings.
+We study the mitigation of error propagation by the proposed neural architecture and characterize errors relative to sentence length and word position\footnote{Errors relative to dependency length (as described in \citep{mcdonald-nivre-2007-characterizing}) are no longer an effective method to measure the impact of error propagation in transition systems designed for Pointer Networks (except for the top-down algorithm \citep{ma-etal-2018-stack}), since these require a single \textsc{Shift-Attach}-$p$ transition to directly build any arc (regardless of its length), not involving several decoder states and, therefore, not directly reflecting the presence of error propagation.} for a concatenation of all ten Universal Dependencies datasets\footnote{ In order to prevent data sparsity, we randomly select \spellchange{a} number of sentences that approximately gather 10,000 tokens per treebank.} and for the PTB with BERT-based embeddings.

-In particular, we show in Figures~\ref{fig:analysis}(a) and (b) the accuracy relative to sentence lengths of the three novel transition systems plus the baseline parser on UD and PTB, respectively.
-On UD, we see accuracy gains regardless of the sentence length; however, while the improvements tend to be higher as sentences are longer, these narrow when the length is larger than 40 (especially affecting the left-to-right and outside-in variants).
+In particular, Figures~\ref{fig:analysis}(a) and (b) show the accuracy relative to sentence lengths of the three transition systems plus the baseline parser on Universal Dependencies treebanks and PTB, respectively.
+On Universal Dependencies datasets, we see accuracy gains regardless of sentence length; however, while the improvements tend to be higher as sentences are longer, these narrow when the length is larger than 40 (especially affecting the left-to-right and outside-in variants).
 On PTB, the novel approaches not only outperform the baseline on long sentences (as expected), but also surprisingly on the shortest ones.
-We also note that, while the right-to-left parser obtains the highest performance on the longest sentences (better dealing with error-propagation), the outside-in algorithm is suffering a drop on sentences with a length greater than 40 on UD and, with length between 31 and 40, on PTB (possibly because the information about left and right dependents is exclusively used by this transition system and it tends to be available at final steps -- as shown in Figure~\ref{fig:algos}(c) --, where it might be difficult to manage when sentences are substantially long and the amount of information is probably significantly large).
+We also note that, while the right-to-left parser obtains the highest performance on the longest sentences (better dealing with error-propagation), the outside-in algorithm is suffering a drop on sentences with length greater than 40 on Universal Dependencies treebanks, \spellchange{and on those with length between 31 and 40} on PTB (possibly because the information about left and right dependents is exclusively used by this transition system and it tends to be available at final steps -- as shown in Figure~\ref{fig:algos}(c) --, where it might be difficult to manage when sentences are substantially long and the amount of information \spellchange{is likely to be considerably} large).